energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 ..
 [359]
    Direct emissions due to combustion.
-Expressed in ton CO2 per MWh of fuel produced.
-Emissions computed based on resource used and produced and specific emissions given in :numref:`Table %s <tbl:prices_resources>`.
+Expressed in ton CO\ :math:`_2` per MWh of fuel produced.
+Emissions computed based on resource used and produced and specific emissions given in Table 9.

 ..
 [360]
    Costs are adapted from :cite:`ro2007catalytic` and